 the reader starts to wonder about this wonderful bond of sisterly love.
 The two of them keep score, trotting out their sacrifices after every new difficulty to see which one truly has the right to grieve over a hard life.
 Their backbiting is exhausting.
 While it is interesting to hear May’s side and see the way it shifts Pearl’s (and by extension, the reader’s) view of events, it compounds the tragedy because surely things would have been easier on these two women if they had just talked sooner.
 I found myself wanting to shake them and say: “Talk!!
 Where’s all that sisterly bond rubbish I’ve been reading about?”

-May and Pearl are frustrating… but, maybe this is how sisters are and perhaps other women will find their relationship honest or identifiable.
+May and Pearl are frustrating, but maybe this is how sisters are and perhaps other women will find their relationship honest or identifiable.
 To this sisterless girl, their relationship was simply trying.
 Like Snow Flower and the Secret Fan, only when they’ve lost everything can they come back together as sisters.
 Is that a good ending?
 I don’t know.
 Maybe if Lisa See had chosen not to end it on one last fubar moment (sequel?) it would be easier to form an opinion.
 However, it ends with the two sisters promising to be closer to tackle their next challenge.
-That might be optimistic if they didn’t have such a rum track record.
+That might be optimistic if they didn’t have such a poor track record.

 There’s always the debate about how something can be appreciated even if it’s not liked.
 That’s the way I feel about this book.
 I appreciate the effort it takes to mash so much historical netting around a tightly plotted fiction.
 I really dislike the sisters, but isn’t it worse to be neutral about a character?
 I came to think about them as real people over the course of the novel and, if I wasn’t concerned about their end, then their fighting wouldn’t have irked me so much.
 I’m not sure this counts as an honest drawback in rating the novel; but it sure did make for an unpleasant read at times.